-Our nominal PAN for Year 12 is 190 but we have voluntarily exceeded this by 12.
-We have admitted 50 students new to the school, compared to the 30 we aim to admit.
+Our nominal PAN for Year 12 is 190 but we have voluntarily exceeded this.
 The oversubscription criteria was applied to determine which students could be admitted.

 We are unable to admit additional students to Year 12 due to fullness in A level courses of study.

 We have put some small files on your device called cookies.
 These files make our site work properly.
 We would also like to put analytics cookies on your device.
 These cookies will send us information on how our website is used to help us improve your experience.
 Please let us know if you agree to all of these cookies.